0xStarlight/0xStarlight.github.io/_posts/2023-07-15-CRTE-Exam-Review.md

 ## <span style="color:lightgreen">On Demand</span>

 The "On Demand" option grants you access to the lab environment for your choice, ranging from 30 to 90 days.
 Priced at $299 for the 30-day access, this option includes all the necessary tools and a lab PDF that is solved using PowerShell.
-Additionally, the lab is solved using the C2 framework "Covalent."
+Additionally, the lab is solved using the C2 framework "Covenant".
 In the "On Demand" option, students are expected to work independently on the lab challenges.
 However, if you encounter any difficulties, you can seek assistance by contacting the support team via email or by engaging with fellow students in the dedicated Discord group.

 ![LabDiagram](https://github.com/0xStarlight/0xStarlight.github.io/assets/59029171/3225e553-99b2-4216-9004-5d4bb784f2c2)